krzysztofander/hk_node/README.md

 Refer to the ATMega documentation for reference Default is the STANDBY.
 It does immediate recognition for serial commands.

-In POWED_DOWN mode serial needs to be woken up (it depends on system oscillator which gets powered down).
+In POWER_DOWN mode serial needs to be woken up (it depends on system oscillator which gets powered down).
 In this mode at least 1 character on serial is getting lost.

 When serial command is not pending e.g. nothing is being send/read the device goes to sleep and the watchdog's interrupts wakes it up.

 When there is any character available in the receiver device does not go to sleep up to receiving and handing full command.

-@todo
-	Add timeout
+> todo Add timeout

 Serial nor power saving mode does not influence executor e.g. it executes tasks periodically regardless of characters in receiver